The Resorts Gal Guide to Disney’s Coronado Springs Pools (2024)

 The Resorts Gal Spin on Disney’s Coronado Springs Pools

 We have stayed at Coronado Springs more than any other moderate resort.
-Back in the day, it was a place we called home often.
+Back in the day, it was a place we often called home.
 Those trips were almost always centered around time at the pool.
 We have received several room assignments in the Cabanas section that were only a few steps away from the pool.
 During those trips, we spent more time at the quiet pool than usual due to the convenience.
 However, we have spent a good deal of time at The Dig Site, too.
 Siestas, the pool bar, usually has several decent entree options.
 I love this pool area because it has other recreational activities available for children who might not want to spend all day in the pool My only complaint is that it’s often more crowded than probably any of us would like.
 But that’s how it is with nearly all the pools at Walt Disney World.
 At least The Dig Site has plenty of room for everyone to spread out!

 Overall, Coronado Springs has excellent pool options with plenty of recreational activities.
 As a result, it ranks high on our list of the best resort pools at Disney World.
 Those planning a stay at Coronado Springs might enjoy our resort guide, which lists our coverage of the resort to date.